awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ## Sample Jupyter notebook<a name="recording-events-sample-notebook"></a>

 For a sample Jupyter notebook that shows how to use Amazon Personalize to react to real\-time behavior of users using an event tracker and the [PutEvents](API_UBS_PutEvents.md) operation, see [2\.View\_Campaign\_And\_Interactions\.ipynb](https://github.com/aws-samples/amazon-personalize-samples/blob/master/getting_started/notebooks/2.View_Campaign_And_Interactions.ipynb) in the **getting\_started** folder of the [amazon\-personalize\-samples](https://github.com/aws-samples/amazon-personalize-samples) GitHub repository\.

+## Third\-party event tracking services<a name="record-events-third-parties"></a>

+The following Customer Data Platforms \(CDPs\) can help you collect event data from your application and send it to Amazon Personalize\.
++ **Amplitude** – You can use Amplitude to track user actions to help you understand your users' behavior\.
+For information on using Amplitude and Amazon Personalize, see the following AWS Partner Network \(APN\) blog post: [Measuring the Effectiveness of Personalization with Amplitude and Amazon Personalize](http://aws.amazon.com/blogs/apn/measuring-the-effectiveness-of-personalization-with-amplitude-and-amazon-personalize/)\.
++ **mParticle** – You can use mParticle to collect event data from your app\.
+For an example that shows how to use mParticle and Amazon Personalize to implement personalized product recommendations, see [How to harness the power of a CDP for machine learning: Part 2](https://www.mparticle.com/blog/cdp-machine-learning-part-2/)\.
++ **Segment** – You can use Segment to send your data to Amazon Personalize\.
+For more information on integrating Segment with Amazon Personalize, see [Amazon Personalize Destination](https://segment.com/docs/connections/destinations/catalog/amazon-personalize/)\.

 ## Sample implementations<a name="recording-events-sample-architecture"></a>